Nevcairiel/LAVFilters/README.txt

 Compiling
 =============================
-Compiling is pretty straight forward using VC++2010 (included project files).
+Compiling is pretty straight forward using VC++2013 (included project files).
+Older versions of Visual Studio are not supported.

 It does, however, require that you build your own ffmpeg and libbluray.
 You need to place the full ffmpeg package in a directory called "ffmpeg" in the main source directory (the directory this file was in).
 There are scripts to